 What Should I Do in a Dental Emergency?

-When a dental emergency strikes, staying calm and acting quickly can save your tooth and reduce complications.
-Your first step should be calling our office at (559) 784-6523 so Dr. Richard Hardt, Dr. Irene Cruz, or Dr. Jackson Lewis can guide you through immediate steps and schedule your emergency visit.
+When a dental emergency hits, staying calm and acting quickly can save a tooth and limit the damage.
+Call our Porterville office at (559) 784-6523 first so Dr. Hardt, Dr. Cruz, or Dr. Lewis can talk you through what to do in the minutes before you arrive and reserve time for you.

-If a tooth has been knocked out, handle it only by the crown and try to place it gently back into the socket.
-If that isn’t possible, keep the tooth moist by placing it in a small container of milk.
-Rinse your mouth with warm water to clean the area, and apply gentle pressure with a clean cloth or gauze to control any bleeding.
-For severe toothache pain, a cold compress on the outside of your cheek can help reduce swelling until you reach our office.
+If a tooth has been knocked out, pick it up by the crown only, not the root.
+If the tooth is clean, try to gently slide it back into the socket.
+If that is not possible, keep it moist in a small container of milk on your way to the office.
+Rinse your mouth with warm water to clear the area, and apply gentle pressure with clean gauze or a cloth to slow any bleeding.
+For a severe toothache, a cold compress on the cheek can reduce both pain and swelling while you head our way.

 Why Immediate Treatment Matters